 “Alfred!”
 The stranger glowered.
 “Is that who you got there?”

-Twice, she thrust her fingers against Mulhall’s ribs.
+Twice she thrust her fingers against Mulhall’s ribs.
 He saw belatedly what she had in mind.
-“Say something!” she hissed, under cover of the awkward arm he dropped across her shoulders.
+“Come on!” she hissed, under cover of the awkward arm he dropped across her shoulders.

 “Please…Paulette…don’t run away with men.
 I wish you wouldn’t.”